 From minor mistakes…

 Before engaging with Hamblin’s argument in a more substantive manner, I want to correct a minor point.
 The in-text citations to ‘Kostoulas (2015)’ are, as far as I can tell, in reference to two distinct blog posts I wrote in 2013 and 2014.
-Of these, only one is listed in the bibliography, with an incorrect year of publication and URL.
+Of these, I was able to find only one in the bibliography, with an incorrect year of publication and a wrong URL.

 …to disingeniousness

-Moving on to a less trivial issue: I never stated that Likert scale data cannot be subjected to any kind of numerical calculation.
+Moving on to a less trivial issue: I never stated that one cannot subject Likert scale data to any kind of numerical calculation.
 I have emphatically claimed that “ordinal data cannot yield mean values”, which is, I should think, an uncontroversial thing to say.
 I have stated that, in my opinion, Likert-type items produce ordinal data, but I have also written that Likert scales (which are composites of several items) allow for more flexibility.
 Elsewhere, I have explained that:

 Under certain circumstances, a Likert scale (i.e., a collection of Likert items) can produce data that are suitable for calculating means, or running statistical tests that rely on the mean.
 These can be called ‘ordinal approximations of continuous data’.